Asymptotic stability of a wide class of stationary solutions for the Hartree and Schr\"{o}dinger equations for infinitely many particles: Abstract

 \section{Abstract}

 We consider the Hartree and Schr\"{o}dinger equations describing the time evolution of wave functions of infinitely many interacting fermions in three-dimensional space.
 These equations can be formulated using density operators, and they have infinitely many stationary solutions.
 In this paper, we prove the asymptotic stability of a wide class of stationary solutions.
 We emphasize that our result includes Fermi gas at zero temperature.
-This is one of the most important steady states from the physics point of view; however, its asymptotic stability has been left open after Lewin and Sabin first formulated this stability problem and gave significant results in their seminal work \cite{2014LS}.
+This is one of the most important steady states from the physics point of view; however, its asymptotic stability has been left open after the seminal work of Lewin and Sabin \cite{2014LS}, which first formulated this stability problem and gave significant results.

 {\bf 2020 MSC:} Primary, 35Q40.
 Secondary, 35B35, 35B40.

 {\bf Keywords and phrases---} Hartree equation, Cubic NLS, Asymptotic stability, Scattering, Strichartz estimates, Fermi gas at zero temperature.